 South African Breweries (SAB) was formed.

 • The beer barrel tax raised to $2.00 in the U.S.during the Spanish American War.
 As a result, beer sales declined.

 • The Royal Brewery was the first to operate in Hawaii.

-The story of beer in the 19th century saw many advances in brewing techniques.
+The history of beer in the 19th century saw many advances in brewing techniques.
 There would be even more advances during the next century.
 Let’s have a look at the History of Beer in the 20th Century & Beyond.

 Books on the History of Beer in the 19th Century.

 Burnett, J. Liquid Pleasures: a Social History of Drinks in Modern Britain.
-London: Routledge, 1999.
-(Includes beer in the 19th century.)
+(Includes history of beer in the 19th century.)